Gaza Soup Kitchen: 2025

-Israeli drone strikes
+Killing of Mahmoud Almadhoun

 November 2024

 On November 30, 2024, the Gaza Soup Kitchen announced that the IDF had killed Mahmoud in a drone strike that morning.
 An eyewitness reported that he and Mahmoud were on their way to deliver aid to Kamal Adwan Hospital when an IDF drone attacked Mahmoud.
 The eyewitness attempted to take Mahmoud to the hospital, but they were shot at.
 Mahmoud is survived by his wife and their seven children, including a newborn and another child injured by an Israeli quadcopter.

-Aid workers from World Central Kitchen and Save the Children were also killed by Israel that day.
+Aid workers from World Central Kitchen (WCK) and Save the Children were also killed by Israel that day.

 Reactions

-In a statement on social media, the Gaza Soup Kitchen wrote that Mahmoud was "targeted and assassinated" and "killed because of his unwavering dedication to solving problems for Kamal Adwan Hospital and ensuring they had whatever they needed."
+In a statement on social media, the Gaza Soup Kitchen wrote that Mahmoud was "targeted and assassinated" and: "killed because of his unwavering dedication to solving problems for Kamal Adwan Hospital and ensuring they had whatever they needed".
 Hani stated: "My brother slowed down the ethnic cleansing of north Gaza, and that’s why he was taken out".

-UNRWA USA, New York City restaurant chain Ayat, and Laila El-Haddad have paid tribute to Mahmoud on social media.
+UNRWA USA, New York City (NYC) restaurant chain Ayat, and Laila el-Haddad have paid tribute to Mahmoud on social media.
 Other pieces honoring Mahmoud have been published by The Nation, Al-Jazeera, and The Forward.